soggybag/Weather-App-2/README.md

 # Weather-App Xcode 7 Swift 2

-This is a simple app that displays weather data from [OpenWeatherMap.org](http://openweathermap.org).
-These files follow the tutorial on youtube [here](http://openweathermap.org).
+This imple app displays weather data from [OpenWeatherMap.org](http://openweathermap.org).
+You can build this project yourself following the videos here on youtube [here](http://openweathermap.org).

-The app also displays an image representing the weather condition along with the temperature, and any other information you might want to include.
-I encourage you to build and expand on what is presented here.
+The app has the following features:
+* Weather information for a city location.
+* Image representing the weather condition.
+* Current temperature
+* Humidity
+* Wind speed

 #What you will learn

-By following the video tutorials and building this app on your own you will learn how to build a simple yet sophisticated app, that you can publish to the iTunes store.
-Techniques covered here are:
+By following the video tutorials and building this app on your own you will learn how to build a simple yet sophisticated app that you can publish to the iTunes store.

+Techniques covered in these tutorials:

 * Storyboard, and auto layout - this is the system used to create the user interface in Xcode.
-* IBOutlets and IBActions - these are the connections between elements created graphically in storyboard, and the code you write.
+* IBOutlets and IBActions - these are the connections between elements created in storyboard and the code you write.
-* Swift Basics - Swift is a new Language introduced by Apple.
-This project is built entirely in Swift, and should provide a good introduction to it.
+* Swift Basics - Swift is a new programming language created by Apple.
+This entire tutorial is written in Swift.
 * Cocoa Touch - Cocoa Touch is the framework that underlies iOS.
-The framework is the code that creates all of the underlying systems that make it easy to add buttons, and images to the screen.
+The framework is the code that creates all of the underlying systems.
-* ViewControllers - a view controller represents a screen of information.
+* View Controllers - A view controller represents a screen of information.
 This is a fundemental building block of iOS development.
-* Design Patterns - these are ways of arranging code to solve problems and accomplish goals.
+* Design Patterns - These are ways of arranging code to solve problems and accomplish goals.
 The Cocoa Touch framework is built on design patterns.
-In this tutorial I talk about the built in design patterns.
+This tutorial talks about some of the design patterns user in Cocoa Touch.
 You will build components using the MVC and Delegate pattern.
 * NSURLSession - use this to request data from the internet.
 In this case you will pass the city name to a service, and receieve the weather data.
 * Formatting Numbers - Using NSNumberFormatter to format numeric values for their best display in oyur app.
 * Erro handling - Making connections to services over the internet leaves plenty of opportunity for errors.
 You will learn how to handle different types of errors that might occur.